Deutsche Börse Prize

 Born in Auckland in 1988, Thompson explores subtle, but ever-present themes of racial and social injustice in his work.

 Rafal Milach, Quba, 2016.
-Deutsche Börse Photography Foundation Prize 2018 opens on 23 February 2018 at The Photographers’ Gallery, London
+Deutsche Börse Photography Foundation Prize 2018 is on display at The Photographers’ Gallery, London

 Although wide-ranging in style and approach, all of the shortlisted projects reflect a shared concern with the production and manipulation of knowledge.